-If you are a first-time Adventure Team Challenge Colorado participant, here are a few suggestions on how you can have the very best experience before, during and after the event.
+If you are a first-time Adventure Team Challenge Colorado participant, here are a few suggestions on how you can have the very best experience before, during and after the program.

-Each participant category has a fundraising commitment that must be met or exceeded by participants to compete in Adventure Team Challenge Colorado.
+Each participant category has a fundraising commitment that must be met or exceeded by Adventure Team Challenge Colorado participants.
 Rather than waiting until the last few weeks to undertake your fundraising efforts, start early.
 Use your online User Center to create and send emails to your friends, family and colleagues asking for their support.
 Many companies offer matching funds for employees in charitable causes, which can provide additional support.
 But, be sure to plan ahead since matching funds often take a month or longer to be processed.
 Once you reach your goal, increase it to a higher level to encourage new donors to continue to donate.

 It makes sense to train prior to a lengthy physical activity, but surprisingly, some participating athletes find one excuse or another to not train.
 Riding at altitude on uneven, rocky terrain requires physical stamina and skill.
 This is particularly so on the second day, when you are bound to be a little sore and tired from the first day.
 The best advice is to simply get out on your bike and ride regularly in the weeks prior to the Adventure Team Challenge Colorado.
 Ride off road on single and doubletrack dirt trails when you can, practicing your bike handling skills, but even riding ten to 20 miles per day on paved trails and roads will help you at the event.